Robust Asset-Liability Management: Extensions and implementation

 The sum is taken over all subsets $S$ of $\set{1,\dots,I}$ that do not include basis function $g_i$.
 To calculate $R^2(S)$ for a model that includes basis functions in $S$, we use $0$ as the benchmark instead of the sample mean, since $g_1 \equiv 1$ is already a constant function.
 As a result, $R_i^2$ measures the explanatory power of basis function $i$ relative to the other basis functions.

 \item Let $\set{\hat{\gamma}_{isd}}_{i=1}^I$ be the OLS estimator, calculate the overall goodness-of-fit measure

 \end{enumerate}

 The left panel of Figure \ref{fig:R2} shows the Shapley decomposition of the $R^2$ with $I=6$ basis functions.
 The Shapley values are averaged across all dates in our sample.
 The explanatory power of each basis function is roughly constant across different horizons $d$.
 The first basis function (constant) explains around 60\% of variations in the yield curve changes.
 In more than 91\% of time periods, the $R^2$ is above 95\%.
 Furthermore, most of the explanatory power is contributed by the first, second and third basis functions, while the other basis functions generally contribute less than 5\%.
 The right panel shows the unexplained component $1-R_{d}^2$ as we include more basis functions.
-We can see that setting $I=10$ captures about 99.88\% ($1-R_{d}^2\sim 10^{-3}$) of variations in the yield curve changes.
+We can see that setting $I=10$ captures about 99.88\% ($1-R_{d}^2\sim 10^{-3}$) of variations in the yield curve changes.\footnote{These results remain unaffected if we only use a subset of the data, such as the first ten years.}

 We now describe the algorithm to implement robust immunization in practice.
 Although the underlying theory may not be familiar to practitioners, the implementation requires little more than basic linear algebra and linear programming.